Skip to content

 Keeping It Separate Makes a Difference

-This is worth considering: money kept in a general savings pot tends to get quietly absorbed by everyday life.
+This is worth noting: money kept in a general savings pot tends to get quietly absorbed by everyday life.
 A dedicated emergency travel fund, even a clearly labelled separate account, can make it easier to leave the balance untouched.
 The interest rate matters less than consistency here.
 Small, regular contributions over time tend to reach the target more reliably than occasional larger ones.

 Run it with sensible defaults